 where N corresponds to the number of samples composing the dataset.
 Note that, in the context of downscaling, loss functions are generally computed independently for each grid point in the predictand, thereby measuring the error in a pixel-wise manner

-\citeA{bano_configuration_2020} introduced the DeepESD model for downscaling temperature and precipitation over Europe, consisting of three convolutional layers followed by a (linear) dense layer.
-This model has been applied in several forthcoming studies, such as in \citeA{bano_suitability_2021,bano_downscaling_2022}, where results applying these methods to produce GCM future projections are presented for the first time, reporting that they are suitable for the generation of plausible projections in future scenarios.
+\citet{bano_configuration_2020} introduced the DeepESD model for downscaling temperature and precipitation over Europe, consisting of three convolutional layers followed by a (linear) dense layer.
+This model has been applied in several following studies, such as in \citet{bano_suitability_2021,bano_downscaling_2022}, where results applying these methods to produce downscaled GCM future projections are presented for the first time, reporting that they are suitable for the generation of plausible projections in future scenarios.
 One of the main characteristics introduced by the DeepESD model is the loss function used in the learning process.
-The MSE error loss functions were shown to unrepresented extremes, which can be problematic for variables such as precipitation, highly characterized by these events (e.g., heavy rainfalls).
-To account for this, following previous studies \cite{dunn_occurrence_2004,cannon_probabilistic_2008}, DeepESD explicitly models the conditional probability distribution using an stochastic loss function minimizing the Negative Log-Likelihood (NLL) of the target distribution.
+The MSE loss function causes the model to underrepresent extremes, which can be problematic for variables such as precipitation, highly characterized by these events (e.g., heavy rainfalls).
+To account for this, following previous studies \citep{dunn_occurrence_2004,cannon_probabilistic_2008}, DeepESD explicitly models the conditional probability distribution using an stochastic loss function minimizing the Negative Log-Likelihood (NLL) of the target distribution.
 For instance, for temperature, DeepESD predicts the parameters $\mu$ and $\sigma$ of a Gaussian distribution for each grid point in the predictand and for precipitation the parameters $p,\alpha$ and $\beta$ of a combination of Bernoulli and gamma distributions for occurrence and amount, respectively, as follows:

 where $p$ corresponds to the probability of rain, $\alpha$ and $\beta$ to the shape and scale parameters of a gamma distribution and $\Gamma$ to the gamma function.
 This allows sampling from the estimated distribution and, thus, representing extremes.
-Note that in the case of temperature minimizing the MSE loss function is equivalent to maximizing the likelihood of a Gaussian distribution with a fixed $\sigma$ \cite{goodfellow_deep_2016}.
+Note that in the case of temperature, minimizing the MSE loss function is equivalent to maximizing the likelihood of a Gaussian distribution with a fixed $\sigma$ \citep{goodfellow_deep_2016}.